smorad/um_cisc_7404/12_offline.typ

 = Admin

 ==
+Two more lectures after today #pause
+- Make sure you start on final projects! #pause

+Homework 1 grading is done #pause
+- Results on moodle #pause

+Homework 2 grading deadline next Wednesday

+==

+Quiz 1 scores uploaded #pause
+- Mean grade 57/100 #pause
+    - Modes at 25 and 85 #pause
+- Someone forget their name #pause
+    - If you have no score, come see me #pause

-Final quiz on 24 April (2 weeks), format subject to change #pause
+Final quiz on 17 April (next week), format subject to change #pause
 - 1 question fundamental RL (V/Q/PG) #pause
 - 1 question actor-critic #pause
-- 1 or 2 questions on new material (imitation/offline RL/POMDPs/etc) #pause
+- 1 or 2 questions on new material (imitation/offline RL/POMDPs/etc)

-Homework 1 grading #pause
-- Deadline for TAs was yesterday at 23:59 #pause
-- For some reason, TAs set max score to 50% #pause
-    - Emailed to understand why, waiting on response #pause
-    - Do not worry, scores will be corrected #pause

-Homework 2 grading deadline next Wednesday

 = Review